Akhilesh29/Health-Research/README.md

 The project uses the [Groq API](https://console.groq.com/) for LLM inference.
 Groq is selected for its low-latency response times.

 - **Model:** `llama3-70b-8192`
-- **Use case:** Health research Q&A — the LLM receives the user's question and returns a research-informed response
+- **Use case:** Health research Q&A-the LLM receives the user's question and returns a research-informed response
 - **Key management:** API key is loaded from `.env` on the backend and never exposed to the client

 Request flow: